JeffreyRiggle/my-site/content/blog/failed-pmf-budgapp/index.md

 date: '2026-07-12'
 ---

 Every once in a rare moon I create something I want to use.
 Many engineers build projects by scratching an itch.
 I am not that engineer.
-Usually my little toy projects are to learn something new.
-Maybe there is a new framework, or library or langauge.
+Usually my little toy projects are to learn something new to me.
+Maybe the new thing is a domain, framework, library, or langauge.
 The end product is rarely something I interested in.
 The project is one of the rare exceptions.
 In this case I wanted to build an application to budget the way I thought of budgetting.

-You see for a while before taking on this project I would manage my budget in excel.
+For a while before taking on this project I would manage my budget in excel.
 However I found that it is easy to mess things up in excel.
-Also I really hated trying to visualize the data I had created in excel.
+Also I hated trying to visualize the data I had created in excel.
 For the reasons I set out to create an application I called budgapp.

 ## Building the application

 The build out wasn't too far off from other projects.
 In this case many familiar technologies came into play: React, Sass, Electron, ipc-bridge.
-However there had been some new entrants: [Spectron](https://github.com/electron-userland/spectron), [webdriverio](https://webdriver.io/), [lerna](https://lerna.js.org/).
+However there had been some new entrants: [Spectron](https://github.com/electron-userland/spectron), [webdriverio](https://webdriver.io/), and [lerna](https://lerna.js.org/).

 Much like with the robit application I had a native application using electron and some static web assets for the client.
-This was also built in the same way as robit where it used ipc-bridge to to the communication across web page and native app, as well as suppoted the native app or standalone website with less features.
+This was also built in the same way as robit where it used ipc-bridge to to the communication across web page and native app, as well as supported the native app or standalone website with less features.

-By coding standards this was possibly a bit better than my last few projects.
+By coding standards alone this was a bit better than my last few projects.
 I had finally built a public project using TypeScript, well kind of.
 All of the client code that ran in the browser used TypeScript.
 I also had high amounts of unit tests and even coverage thresholds for CI.
 In an effort to continue to up my game I did proper end-to-end testing with page object models to boot.

 ## Highlighting the key features

 To help with the rest of this blog I am going to describe some of the key features.
-The main building blocks of this application had been the concept of categories, budget and income.
+The main building blocks of this application had been categories, budget and income.

-Categories had been a way of labelling the budget.
+Categories were a way of labelling the budget.
 An example category might be housing in which you might set aside some budget for paying rent or a mortgage.
 Some categories had a concept I called rollover.
 For this case imagine you have a personal spending budget.
-Let's say this is $150 now you might want something that costs $1500.
+Let's say this is $150.
+Now you might want something that costs $1500.
 The approach I took to this problem was you could build up to that by letting the budget rollover.
 If you didn't spend anything for 10 months your in luck and you could by that cool $1500 item.

-Budget and income were a lot simpler.
+Budget and income were simpler.
 Budget was all of the transactions you made that cost you money, while income was all transactions that netted you money.

 In addition to this I wanted to be able to compare how I was trending, was some budget rising, or maybe I was underspending in an area?
 For this I had a historical view that allowed for showing the spend and you could filter down to categories.